ishanhirani/ishanhirani/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working in accenture
-- 🌱 I’m currently learning ...
-Data Analytics
+- 🌱 I’m currently working as "Automation Tester" using BDD framework
 - 📫 How to reach me: ... www.linkedin.com/in/ishanhirani
-- ⚡ Fun fact: ...
-Torture the data and it will confess to any thing
+- ⚡ Fun fact: ...ChatGPT is my best friend i used to share every this with it😜😜